jsbattig/clipshare/memory-bank/activeContext.md

 - Matches requirement for simplicity
 - No need for user accounts or database
 - Trade-off: Limited security for sensitive data

+### Code Stability and Rollbacks
+- Commit db428d57 has been established as the last known stable version
+- Future fixes will be implemented in smaller, more focused increments
+- Testing will be performed more thoroughly before pushing changes

 ## Important Patterns & Preferences